 While the Commission cannot, and should not, try to eliminate the consequences of mismanagement by an individual firm, we can, and will, try to ensure that investors and counterparties are not unwittingly exposed to the risk of a firm's error.
-In continuing its efforts to address both the firm-specific and systemic risks associated with derivatives activities, the Commission is working on revised capital rules for derivative dealers, enhanced suitability standards, improved disclosure standards for public companies engaging in derivatives activities, and improved disclosure and management controls for mutual fund derivatives activities.5 In addition, we are working with banking regulators and the Commodity Futures Trading Commission ("CFTC"), both separately and in the context of the President's Working Group on Financial Markets ("Working Group"), to identify those areas where systemic risk could be present in order to evaluate the ability of the financial system to withstand market shocks and to improve it where appropriate.
-Two such potential areas are in the clearance and settlement system and the enforceability of netting provisions in OTC derivative contracts.
+In continuing its efforts to address both the firm-specific and systemic risks associated with derivatives activities, the Commission is working on revised capital rules for derivative dealers, enhanced suitability standards, improved disclosure standards for public companies engaging in derivatives activities, and improved disclosure and management controls for mutual funds.5

+As recommended in the CFTC and GAO reports, the Commission has been working with banking regulators and the CFTC, both separately and in the context of the President's Working Group on Financial Markets ("Working Group"), to identify those areas where systemic risk could be present to evaluate the ability of the financial system to withstand market shocks and to improve it where appropriate.
+Two such potential areas are in the clearance and settlement system and the enforceability of netting provisions in OTC

 Concerns about derivative instruments reflect the size and growth of the derivatives marketplace.
-The GAO Report estimated that the total global derivatives volume expressed in notional or contractual amount as of the end of fiscal year 1992 was at least \$12.1 trillion.
-Information filed by registered broker-dealers with the Commission indicates that derivatives activity expressed in notional or contractual amount (including exchange-traded futures and options and OTC instruments), as of 1993 year-end, for the major U.S. non-bank affiliated broker-dealers and their affiliates had increased 38% to \$5.1 trillion from \$3.7 trillion at fiscal 1992 year-end.
+The GAO report estimated that the total global derivatives volume expressed in notional or contractual amount as of the end of fiscal year 1992 was at least \$12.1 trillion.
+Information filed with the Commission regarding the major U.S. broker-dealers (non-bank affiliated) and their affiliates indicates that the notional or contractual amount (including exchange-traded futures and options and OTC instruments) of derivatives activity had increased 38% to \$5.1 trillion at 1993 year-end from \$3.7 trillion at 1992 year-end.
 More importantly, the aggregate replacement cost associated with these contracts, or the estimated exposure undertaken by securities firms, surged 70% to \$30.9 billion from \$18.2 billion in 1992.

 This growth is significant, but it must be seen in its proper context.
 We have found that for U.S. securities firms, meaningful OTC derivatives activity has been concentrated in six firms, which are the most highly capitalized in the securities industry.
-Moreover, the overall replacement cost of their derivatives transactions, while growing, still reflects a small percentage of the total notional amount of those contracts.
-Furthermore, although the Commission has no formal examination authority over the unregistered affiliates of broker-dealers, our risk assessment data relevant to the credit risk underlying securities firms' replacement cost indicates that counterparty credit exposure is primarily confined to investment grade entities, is short-term, and is generally not concentrated with any particular counterparty.
+Moreover, the overall replacement cost of their derivatives transactions, while growing, still reflects a small percentage of the total notional amount of derivative contracts.
+Furthermore, our risk assessment data regarding the credit risk underlying securities firms' replacement cost indicates that counterparty credit exposure is primarily confined to investment grade entities, is short-term, and is generally not concentrated with any particular counterparty.

-Further, the balance sheets of broker-dealers registered with the Commission tend to be highly liquid, as do the balance sheets of those broker-dealer affiliates transacting an OTC derivatives business that have obtained a "AAA" rating from a rating agency.
-In addition, the discipline demanded by the marketplace is a positive force which tends to foster credit consciousness and strong risk management.
+Further, the balance sheets of broker-dealers registered with the Commission tend to be highly liquid, as are the balance sheets of those broker-dealer affiliates transacting an OTC derivatives business that have obtained a "AAA" rating from a rating agency.
+As the CFTC notes in its report, the discipline demanded by the marketplace replaces, to a certain extent, the regulatory requirements that would apply if the derivatives business were conducted in regulated entities.
+This marketplace discipline is a positive force which tends to foster credit consciousness and strong risk management.
 Generally, we believe that the largest broker-dealers have systems in place to assess the market and counterparty risks attendant to their derivatives portfolios.
 For example, broker-dealers monitor their positions and value them at fair value ("mark-to-market") on a daily basis.
 With regard to brokerdealer affiliates, we have found that they have systems in place to monitor the market and credit risk of OTC derivatives on a frequent basis.